 Vans are a classic California skating shoe that are great when you’re going for a more casual look.
 If you’re wondering how to break in Vans, we’ve got some pointers you can start using right away to make your new pair feel more comfortable.

 Vans are durable shoes and breaking them in is easy.
-In short, you can walk, bend, or blow dry them!
-Check out below for simple ways to break them in quickly.
+In short, you can walk, bend, or even blow dry them.
+Whatever type of Vans shoes you have, these methods will work.

 Table of Contents

 - How to break in Vans slip ons

 - How long do Vans take to break in?